davittatenkohayrapetyan/spring-ai-poc/README.md

 - Java 17 or higher
 - Maven 3.8+
-- Docker & Docker Compose (optional, for containerized deployment)
+- Docker & Docker Compose (for containerized deployment and local LLM)
-- OpenAI API Key (get one from https://platform.openai.com/)

 ## Quick Start